hungrepo/slap-etc/README.md

 *Authors*: Nguyen Hung, Eduardo Cunha, Francisco Branco, Antonio Pascoal, Institute for System and Robotic, IST, Lisbon

-*Status*: Under review
+*Status*: accepted for publication in the Journal of Field Robotics

 Contact: hung.seadc@gmail.com

 # Simulation and Animation
-To see simulation results and animations, run
+To see simulation results and animations, after clone the repo run

 - For 2D: SLAP_2D_3Trackers_ETC.m
 - For 3D: SLAP_3D_3Trackers_ETC.m